 I admit it.
 I’m simple.
 That’s why Thanksgiving appeals to me.
-Yes, Christmas, Valentine’s Day, and the Fourth of July all have merits, but there’s something so unassuming about this holiday.
-Here are 8 things I love…
+Yes, Christmas, Valentine’s Day, and the Fourth of July all have their perks, but there’s something unassuming and lovely about Thanksgiving.
+Here are eight things I adore…

 Thanksgiving’s inclusive.
 This holiday is for everyone.
 There are no dividing lines between religion, political party, gender, or heritage.
 We’re all Americans today.
 Whether you’ve been here ten generations or just arrived, the entire country’s invited.
 Pull up a chair and dig in.

 There’s no decorating.
 This is big.
 Yes, Christmas may be majestic and beautiful, but there’s something lovely in the modesty of Thanksgiving.
-There are no epoch-shattering decorating projects, no dragging full-grown firs into the living room, no fights over tree lights, running out of candles, or getting twisted up in garland.
+There are no epoch-shattering house-festooning projects, no dragging full-grown firs into the living room, no fights over tree lights, running out of batteries, or getting twisted up in garland.
 All Thanksgiving asks is a nicely set table… if that’s no trouble.

 Thanksgiving is a gift-free zone.
 This is also big.
 There’s no frantic count-down, or nail-biting over packages sent a tad too late, no trying to remember who got what last year.
 Is it tacky to mail gift cards…again?
 All Thanksgiving asks is togetherness whether it’s two people or fifty.